Accessible Color Sequences for Data Visualization: Related Work

 Finally, a significant example of optimizing to a metric is \citet{Glasbey2007}, which alternatively used sequential search or simulated annealing to create color sequences that maximized the distance between colors in the CIELAB color space.
 Previously, \citet{Campadelli1999} had used a graph-based algorithm to find a color set that maximized the distance between colors in the CIELUV color space but with a more limited set of input colors.
 Earlier work with a similar goal---but published prior to the development of perceptually-uniform color spaces---is that of \citet{Kelly1965}.
 Both \citet{Troiano2008} and \citet{Yanagida2014} presented algorithms for modifying existing color sequences to improve their accessibility to color-vision-deficient individuals.

-Unfortunately, much of this previous work has generally not considered accessibility for color-vision-deficient individuals.
+Unfortunately, much of this previous work has generally not considered accessibility for color-vision-deficient individuals, although some work beyond visualization, such as choosing palettes for web design \citep{Tigwell2017}, has done so.
 Additionally, the existing data-driven approaches have generally not attempted to simultaneously account for both aesthetic preference and accessibility.